 Perl is a popular scripting language.
 It is very powerful and broadly available.
 It is even free.
 Amazon.com, one of the most famous web sites in history, was originally written in perl.
 (For speed, many parts of amazon.com have been rewritten in faster languages.)
-Perl makes things easy for the programmer, at the expense of being slower than C, C++, and other compiled languages.
+Perl makes things easy for the programmer, at the expense of being slower than C and C++.